the practical kitchen

 After so many years of using store bought everything bagel seasoning blends, I've finally begun making my own.
 While I know many of you will continue using store-bought blends, I did want to share my easy everything bagel seasoning recipe here for anyone who is interested.

 Making your own everything bagel seasoning at home is a great way to save a bit of money.
-Yes, you have to buy the ingredients in larger quantities, but you can make a lot more everything bagel seasoning for your dollar than if you buy it ready made.
+Yes, you have to buy the ingredients in larger quantities, but you can make a lot more everything bagel seasoning for your dollar than if you buy it pre-made.

 a small bowl of everything bagel blend in the foreground, a rack of cooling everything bagels are behind it.

-The Role of Salt in Everything Bagel Seasoning
+Why I Don't Include Salt in My Everything Bagel Seasoning

 Most store bought everything bagel seasoning blends include salt.
 This is great if you're planning to sprinkle it over eggs, avocado toast, soups, snack dips, etc. Salt adds a ton of flavor and just tastes good.